 Before I purchased my plane ticket to Peru this trip a different another friend asked, “Lisa, are you sure you aren’t just running away?”
-What they didn’t know is that on my first trip16 years ago I was running away, but I encountered Jesus.
+What they didn’t know is that on my first trip 15 years ago I was running away, but I encountered Jesus.
 This trip I knew without a doubt I was running directly toward an encounter with Jesus.
-I knew without a doubt I was running straight into his arm.
+I knew without a doubt I was running straight into his arms.
 To crawl up on the altar, and die alongside Him.
 To become the woman God created me to be, and not one masked by the world.

 There is a great story in the book of Daniel about three friends; Shadrach, Meshach, and Abendnego.
 During the time of Babylon these three friends refused to bow to King Nebuchadnezzar in any form.
 Nebuchadnezzar built a ninety foot tall, and ninety foot wide gold statue of himself, and commanded all to worship him.

 “A herald cried out: “Nations and peoples of every language, when you hear the sound of the horn, pipe, zither, dulcimer, harp, double-flute, and all the other musical instruments, you must fall down and worship the golden statue which King Nebuchadnezzar has set up.
 Whoever does not fall down and worship shall be instantly cast into a white-hot furnace.”Daniel 3:4-6